mamljs/maml_legecy/sample/index.md

     - `templates/` contains page templates.
        - templates are based on [mustache](https://github.com/janl/mustache.js).
 1. `name` and `title`. `name` is required, it's used as page link name. `title` is optional, it's used as page title.
 If `title` is missing, then by default it is the same as `name`.
+1. page could be hidden, which means won't appear in menu

 ## usage